Asynchronous Transfer Mode: Types

 ATM can build virtual circuits and virtual paths either statically or dynamically.
-Static circuits (permanent virtual circuits or PVCs) or paths (permanent virtual paths or PVPs) require that the circuit is composed of a series of segments, one for each pair of interfaces through which it passes.
+Static circuits (permanent virtual circuits or PVCs) or paths (permanent virtual paths or PVPs) require that the circuit be composed of a series of segments, one for each pair of interfaces through which it passes.

 PVPs and PVCs, though conceptually simple, require significant effort in large networks.
 They also do not support the re-routing of service in the event of a failure.
 Dynamically built PVPs (soft PVPs or SPVPs) and PVCs (soft PVCs or SPVCs), in contrast, are built by specifying the characteristics of the circuit (the service contract) and the two endpoints.

 ATM networks create and remove switched virtual circuits (SVCs) on demand when requested by an end station.
-One application for SVCs is to carry individual telephone calls when a network of telephone switches are interconnected using ATM.
+One application for SVCs is to carry individual telephone calls when a network of telephone switches is interconnected using ATM.
 SVCs were also used in attempts to replace local area networks with ATM.